 Two functions exist to assign exact cost reversing automatically.

-Requires that the Exact Cost Reversing Mandatory check box is selected in the Purchases & Payables Setup window.
+Requires that the Exact Cost Reversing Mandatory check box is selected on the Purchases & Payables Setup page.

 To assign exact cost reversing manually, you must choose the Appl.-from Item Entry field on any type of return document line, and then select the number of the original purchase entry.
 This links the purchase credit memo or purchase return order to the original purchase sales entry and ensures that the item is valued at the original unit cost.